 In ancient times, this route was part of the caravan silk route.
 The famed Siachen Glacier lies to the north of the valley and the Sasser Pass and the famous Karakoram Pass lie to the northwest of the valley; and connect Nubra Xingjian region of China.
-This is an ancient trade route, that traverse the area with western China’s Xinjiang and Central Asia.
+This is an ancient trade route that traverses the area with western China’s Xinjiang and Central Asia.

 Most of the caravan trade was based on wool and cloth, opium, spices, coral, turquoise, gold and with many trails and over passes mainly between Leh and Yarkand (in China).

-This adventure offers days amongst cultivated fields, streams with deep gorges along with cultural experience of high altitude area.
-We visit ancient monasteries in this two week trip weeks with six days walking and a short rafting excursion.
+This adventure offers days amongst cultivated fields, streams with deep gorges along with cultural experience of high altitude areas.
+We visit ancient monasteries in this two week trip with six days walking and a short rafting excursion.